belakva/Non-Decimal-Fractions-Java/README.md

 # NonDecimal-Fractions-Period-Java
-Thins program finds the length of period of non-decimal fraction in Java.
+This program finds the length of period of non-decimal fraction in Java.
 Intellij IDEA Community Edition 14.1.5 project

 Задача